d1sna/CleoTestReactApp/README.md

 <h1>Test React App for CLEO.one<h1>

-<h>   This is test project for CLEO.one.
+<hr>   This is test project for CLEO.one.
 Inside app you can put any github login and catch
 informationabout user, user's reposetories and another information about it.

 Techs